What is the Composition of your favourite Dishwash Gel, Vim?

 Most home care products do not need to list their ingredients and if you go looking at the Vim bar or Vim Dishwash Gel or liquid you are most likely to not find anything.
-However, the website of Hindustan Unilever does a great job in outlining the ingredients in the dishwashing detergent:
+However, a few websites did help in outlining the ingredients in the dishwashing detergent:

 - Sodium LAS

 - Disodium EDTA